- You can import Excel, CSV, TXT and ZIP formats into the system.

 If you've included column names that differ from our standard contact data field labels in any way, you'll need to click on Change settings and tick First row contains column names.

 This lets the importer know it should recognise the top row of your import as column names rather than a standard data row, and will prevent the importer from rejecting the row for being an invalid email address.

 If you've used a CSV/TXT file format, extra options are available from Change settings to allow you to set your column delimiter, text qualifier and escape mode.

-If you're importing into an existing address book, and thus overwriting contact data, tick Show advanced settings to select a data merge option.
+- If you're importing into an existing address book, and thus overwriting contact data, select Show advanced settings to choose a data merge option.

 - update all of the existing contact data fields with the imported data

 - keep existing data in contact data fields from being updated with any imported blank values